sjmayotte/route53-dynamic-dns/docs/install/docker.md

 1.X.X -> 2.X.X), but they should not exist in MINOR and PATCH versions.
 Since project inception there has not been a release that is not backwards compatible.
 The code base is stable.
 There is no expectation of issues with backwards compatibility in future versions, but everyone should be aware of how versions are managed.
-For most people looking to be hands off on upgrades, it should be safe to use `latest` version.
+For most people looking to be hands-off on upgrades, it should be safe to use `latest` version.
 If your primary concern is stability, it is recommended that you use a specific version (see below).

 ### `route53-dynamic-dns:v1.2.1`